benjameister20/alexaEnabledRPi/README.md

 2. Near the top of the page, select the commercial device security profile you created earlier (e.g., __AVS Tutorials Project__ if you used the example values) from the drop-down menu and click the __CONFIRM__ button.
 ![](https://i.imgur.com/K0rD28h.png)

 3. Enter your privacy policy URL beginning with http:// or https://.
+For the purposes of this tutorial, enter __http://example.com/privacy.html__
 4. You may upload an image.
 The image will be shown on the Login with Amazon consent page to give your users context.
 5. Click the __SAVE__ button.
 ![](https://i.imgur.com/684jPHi.png)